theonlybdiouf/harveytakehome/README.md

 ## Model Outputs:
 I've included the model outputs within the model_outputs folder as csv's for the sake of demonstration.

+## Model Scalabilty and Performance Considerations

+For the raw data we can partition by event_date for firm,users, and events.
+Will allow for reprocessing and scalability, easier to target an area for backfill as well.

+From a table perspective we can partition/index on common SELECTS and WHERE conditions that end users will utilze.

+Finally we could leverage spark processing to scale even further the creation of tables and procesing of raw inputs as Harvey scales to million + users.

 ## Analytics Questions
 Can be found on the Analytics Questions.ipynb notebook attached.